Skip to main content

 Key takeaways:

 • How long you take Xarelto depends on the reason you’re taking it.
-Your healthcare provider will let you know if and when you can stop taking it.
+Your prescriber will let you know if and when it’s safe to stop taking it.
 You shouldn’t stop taking Xarelto on your own.

 • There are many ways to save on Xarelto.
 If you’re eligible, a manufacturer savings card can help you get Xarelto for as little as $10 per prescription.
 A patient assistance program is also available.

 Xarelto (rivaroxaban) is a blood thinner that treats and prevents unwanted blood clots.
-But how does Xarelto work, and how long does it stay in your system after you stop taking it?
+But how long does Xarelto stay in your system, and how long do you need to take it?

 Below, we’ll answer seven common questions about Xarelto.
-Keep in mind that you can always reach out to your pharmacist or healthcare provider if you have questions that aren’t covered here.
+Keep in mind that you can always reach out to your pharmacist or prescriber if you have questions that aren’t covered here.

 Xarelto belongs to a class of medications known as direct-acting oral anticoagulants (DOACs).
 It works by blocking a protein in your blood (factor Xa) that’s involved in forming blood clots.
 Blocking factor Xa helps prevent blood clots from forming.